Tandon-A/MLEND_Udacity/Capstone_Project/Capstone_Report.md

 5. The model achieving the highest performance on the validation set was selected as the final model and was further evaluated on the testing set.
 6. A web application was developed using Flask, HTML, Javascript and Heroku.
 The final model was deployed in this application.

 I found the steps of training and refining models and developing a web app to be most challenging.
 I had never worked on the deployment of ML models before this project, and so it was a bit difficult for me.
-Though I was already familiar with the modelling step, it is a time-taking step as their many parameters to experiment with, making it challenging to complete on time.
+Though I was already familiar with the modelling step, it is a time-taking step as there are many parameters to experiment with, making it challenging to complete on time.

 The most exciting aspect was the use of Pytorch JIT (Just in time) compiler for converting the model to a representation which can be used for deployment purposes in the web application.
 While researching the topic, I found some techniques to extend the FER dataset further to do a multi-label emotion classification.
 I am sure these techniques would be helpful for some future projects.

 Overall, I am satisfied with the model's performance on the dataset, and it can be used to recognize emotions in static images.
 The code for this project is available at https://github.com/Tandon-A/MLEND_Udacity/tree/master/Capstone_Project, and the web application is available at **(provide web app link)**.

 ### Improvement